Hello, this is

 Bio

 I am a third-year PhD student at Network Security Lab at the University of Washington, advised by Prof. Radha Poovendran.
-I’m also a part-time research intern at Microsoft GenAI, working with Dr. Yang Liu.
-Prior to UW, I graduated from University of Electronic Science and Technology of China (UESTC) and University of Glasgow (UofG) with a B.E. in Communication Engineering.
+Prior to joining UW, I completed a joint B.E. in Communication Engineering from the University of Electronic Science and Technology of China (UESTC) and the University of Glasgow (UofG).
 During my undergrad, I was advised by Prof. Lei Zhang.

 Research Interests

-My primary interests lie broadly in machine learning, networking, and security, with a current focus on the safety and alignment of large language models (LLMs).
+I work on Generative AI, with a current focus on the synthetic data generation, post-training, and safety of large language models (LLMs).
 My current research directions include:

 LLM Safety